-A stretch and strength workshop will be coming your way, to Toronto, towards the end of May-beginning of June, 2019.
+A stretch and strength workshop will be coming your way, to Toronto, towards the end of August-beginning of September, 2019.
 BMI Fitness will be hosting a 2 hour workshop on form, mobility, stretch and strength.

 STAY TUNED for more details coming in the following weeks.

 If you have any questions, please don't hesitate to contact me: email@example.com or leave a comment/question below!

 I usually place a huge emphasis on nutrition in my posts and with my clients, mainly due to the fact that many people struggle with how to eat healthy--what to eat and what types of snacks are recommended.
 The real struggle though, is finding out WHY we feel so hungry, all the time, or during certain times of the day.
 What is your relationship with food?